RBAC F.C.: Relegation to Division 2

-After 2014 Thai Division 2 League Bangkok & field Region, Ratchaburi F.C. took over the club and run the club as the reserve team.
-The club has changed the name after parent team Ratchaburi Mitr Phol RBAC F.C. well known as 'RBM-R'.
-The proposal of the team is to produce young players to senior team as FC Barcelona B that produce player to FC Barcelona.
+After 2014 Thai Division 2 League Bangkok & field Region, Ratchaburi took over the club and ran the club as the reserve team.
+The club has changed its name after the parent team Ratchaburi well known as 'RBM-R'.
+The proposal of the team is to produce young players for senior teams such as FC Barcelona B that produce players for FC Barcelona.

-In 2016, RBAC Football Club decided to dissolved the team.
+In 2016, RBAC Football Club decided to dissolve the team.